-Several over-the-counter and prescription medicines can help manage arthritis pain, such as pain relief drugs, topical creams, and steroids.
+Several medications can help manage arthritis pain.
+These can include pain relief drugs, topical creams, and steroids.
 Self-care strategies and alternative treatments can also support their use.

 Several medicines can manage arthritis pain.
 The best treatment depends on various factors, including:

 This article explores the best approaches to arthritis pain and other symptoms, including medications, home remedies, lifestyle changes, and alternative treatments.

 Some of the medications we discuss can cause an allergic reaction, which can be severe.

 Anaphylaxis: Symptoms and what to do

 Anaphylaxis is a severe allergic reaction that can be life threatening.
 The symptoms develop suddenly and include:

 - blue or white lips